harikagummadi582/WebDevelopment/README.md

 ## Design Considerations
 **What did you take into account when you developed the design of your website?
 Is there anything that you’re particularly proud of?**
 I focused on making the website visually engaging and easy to navigate.
 I’m particularly proud of the layout for the game boards and the smooth transition effects on hover.
 I also liked the mobile responsiveness, which adapts the layout to small screens effectively.
+I am also proud of svg icon and title picture i incorporated into the website.

 ## Future Features
 **Given more time or resources, what additional features would you add to your site in the future?**
 If I had more time, I would consider adding a real-time multiplayer feature for the game, implementing more detailed animations, and adding sound effects to enhance user experience.
-And to add more features to engage the users and few more su=ound and visual effects wherever necessary.
+And to add more features to engage the users and few more sound and visual effects wherever necessary.
 Chatbot as well.

 ## Time Spent
 **How many hours did you spend on this assignment?**